+- .
 Vote by Telephone.
 If you hold your common shares in your own name as a holder of record, you may vote by telephone by calling the toll-free number listed on the accompanying proxy card.
-Telephone voting is available 24 hours a day until 11:59 p.m. on May 1, 2001.
+Telephone voting is available 24 hours a day until 11:59 p.m. on April 30, 2002.
 When you call you will receive a series of voice instructions which will allow you to vote your common shares.
 A control number, located above the registration line of your proxy card, verifies your identity as a stockholder and allows you to vote your common shares and confirm that your voting instructions have been recorded properly.
-IF YOU VOTE BY TELEPHONE, YOU DO NOT NEED TO RETURN YOUR PROXY CARD.
+IF YOU VOTE BY TELEPHONE, YOU DO NOT NEED TO RETURN YOUR PROXY CARD. - .
 Vote by Internet.
 You also have the option to vote via the Internet.
 The Website for Internet voting is printed on your proxy card.
-Internet voting is available 24 hours a day until 11:59 p.m. on May 1, 2001.
+Internet voting is available 24 hours a day until 11:59 p.m. on April 30, 2002.
 As with telephone voting, you will be given the opportunity to confirm that your instructions have been properly recorded.
-IF YOU VOTE VIA THE INTERNET, YOU DO NOT NEED TO RETURN YOUR PROXY CARD.
+IF YOU VOTE VIA THE INTERNET, YOU DO NOT NEED TO RETURN YOUR PROXY CARD. - .
 Vote by Mail.
-If you would like to vote by mail, mark your proxy card, sign and date it, and return it to EquiServe in the postage-paid envelope provided.
+If you would like to vote by mail, mark your proxy card, sign and date it, and return it to EquiServe in the postage-paid envelope provided. - .
 Vote in Person.
 If you are a registered stockholder and attend the annual meeting, you may deliver your completed proxy card in person.

-"Street name" stockholders who wish to vote at the meeting will need to obtain a proxy form from the broker, bank or other nominee that holds their common shares of record.
+Voting by Proxy Holders for Shares Registered in the Name of a Brokerage Firm or Bank.
+If your common shares are held by a broker, bank or other nominee (i.e., in "street name"), you will receive instructions from your nominee which you must follow in order to have your common shares voted.
+"Street name" stockholders who wish to vote in person at the meeting will need to obtain a proxy form from the broker, bank or other nominee that holds their common shares of record.